DonP1r3lly/Anti-Keylogger-Python/README.md

 # 3. Pro
-- added search IOC option (IOC: Indicator of Compromise)
+- added search IOC option (IOC: Indicator of Compromise) includes ( process_name and script_name)
-- Database offline .Json
-- Due to legal reasons malicious program names cannot be provided.
-You can modify the list and search for the names yourself
+- Database .Json  ((Due to legal reasons malicious program names cannot be provided.
+You can modify the list and search for the names yourself))
+- Improved detection and threading
+- Exceptions added: NoSuchProcess, AccessDenied, ZombieProcess

 # 4. Master